Cupey, San Juan, Puerto Rico

 Cupey is one of the 18 barrios of the municipality of San Juan, Puerto Rico located in the mountainous area of the municipality.
-It is the largest barrio or district in the San Juan and the third most populous with 36,058 inhabitants according to the 2010 US Census.
+It is the largest barrio or district in San Juan and the third most populous with 32,833 inhabitants according to the 2020 US Census.
 The territorial land area of Cupey is 7.49 square miles (19.40 km2).
 It is bound by the municipality of Caguas to the South, by the municipality of Trujillo Alto to the East, by the barrios of Caimito and Monacillo to the West, and by the barrios of El Cinco and Sabana Llana Sur to the North.
-Between 1990 and 2000 Cupey had a 17.98% increase in population, more than any other barrio in San Juan.
+Between 1990 and 2000, Cupey had a 17.98% increase in population, more than any other barrio in San Juan.

 History

 Established in 1878, this barrio was a former ward of the now defunct town of Río Piedras.
-It was divided into the subbarrios of Cupey Alto and Cupey Bajo.
+It was divided into the "subbarrios" of Cupey Alto and Cupey Bajo.
 It is named for the Cupey tree, sometimes spelled copey (Clusia rosea), which is indigenous to the Caribbean.
 It belongs to the family Clusiaceae.
 Linguistically, cupey or copey most likely come from the Taino language (cubey) and might or might not share a lexical relation to the name Cuba.

-Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
+Cupey was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Cupey barrio was 1,834.

 In 1956, the Puerto Rico Legislature integrated the town of Río Piedras and the town of San Juan.
 Today, Cupey is the largest barrio in San Juan in area.

-Features
+Landmarks

-Two of Puerto Rico's largest universities, Interamerican University of Puerto Rico's Metropolitan Campus, and Metropolitan University, a unit of the Ana G. Méndez University System, are located in Cupey.
+The Interamerican University of Puerto Rico's Metropolitan Campus, and the Metropolitan University, a unit of the Ana G. Méndez University System, are located in Cupey.

-Renowned TV personality and astrologer, Walter Mercado, is buried at Señorial Memorial Park in Cupey.
+TV personality and astrologer, Walter Mercado, is buried at Señorial Memorial Park in Cupey.